-[Temporary Global Note exchangeable for a Permanent Global Note which is exchangeable for Definitive Notes [on 60 days' notice given at any time/only upon an Exchange Event]]
+[Permanent Global Note exchangeable for Definitive Notes [on 60 days' notice given at any time/only upon an Exchange Event/at any time at the request of the Issuer]]

-[Temporary Global Note exchangeable for Definitive Notes on and after the Exchange Date]

-[Permanent Global Note exchangeable for Definitive Notes [on 60 days' notice given at any time/only upon an Exchange Event/at any time at the request of the Issuer]] [Notes shall not be physically delivered in Belgium, except to a clearing system, a depository or other institution for the purpose of their immobilisation in accordance with article 4 of the Belgian Law of 14 December 2005.
-2] (Ensure that this is consistent with the wording in the "Form of the Notes" section in the Base Prospectus and the Notes themselves.) (b) New Global Note: [Yes][No]] 25.
-Additio nal Financial Centre(s): [Not Applicable/give details] (Note that this paragraph relates to the place of payment and not Interest Period end dates to which sub-paragraphs 14(c) and 16(g) relate) 26.
-Talons for future Coupons to be attached to Definitive Notes: [Yes, as the Notes have more than 27 coupon payments, Talons may be required if, on exchange into definitive form, more than 27 coupon payments are still to be made/No] 27.
-Details relating to Partly Paid Notes: amount of each payment comprising the Issue Price and date on which each payment is to be made and consequences of failure to pay, including any right of the Issuer to forfeit the Notes and interest due on late payment.
+[Notes shall not be physically delivered in Belgium, except to a clearing system, a depository or other institution for the purpose of their immobilisation in accordance with article 4 of the Belgian Law of 14 December 2005.6]

+(Ensure that this is consistent with the wording in the "Form of the Notes" section in the Base Prospectus and the Notes themselves.)

+(b) New Global Note: [Yes][No]]

+25. Additional Financial Centre(s): [Not Applicable/give details]

+(Note that this paragraph relates to the place of payment and not the end dates of Interest Periods for the purposes of calculating the amount of interest, to which sub-paragraphs

+14(c) and 16(g) relate)

+26. Talons for future Coupons to be attached to Definitive Notes:

+[Yes, as the Notes have more than 27 coupon payments, Talons may be required if, on exchange into definitive form, more than 27 coupon payments are still to be made/No]

+27. Details relating to Partly Paid Notes: amount of each payment comprising the Issue Price and date on which each payment is to be made and consequences of failure to pay, including any right of the Issuer to forfeit the Notes and interest due on late payment.

 [Not Applicable/give details.
 N.B.
+A new form of Temporary Global Note and/or Permanent Global Note may be required for Partly Paid issues]

+28. Details relating to Instalment Notes:

+[Applicable/Not Applicable]

-A new form of Temporary Global Note and/or Permanent Global Note may be required for Partly Paid issues] 28.
-Details relating to Instalment Notes: [Applicable/Not Applicable] (If not applicable, delete the remaining subparagraphs of this paragraph) (a) Instalment Amount(s): [give details] (b) Instalment Date(s): [give details] 29.
-Other final terms: [Not Applicable/give details] [Consider including a term providing for tax certification if required to enable interest to be paid gross by issuers]
+(If not applicable, delete the remaining subparagraphs of this paragraph)

+(a) Instalment Amount(s): [give details]

+(b) Instalment Date(s): [give details]

+29. Other final terms: [Not Applicable/give details]

+[Consider including a term providing for tax certification if required to enable interest to be paid gross by issuers]